 Ruddy ducks take off by running and pattering across the water’s surface.
 Their wings beat very rapidly while flying.
 They can be identified in flight by their dark wings, white cheeks (on males) and stiff tail.

 The ruddy duck does not breed in the Chesapeake Bay region.
 Breeding occurs in spring and summer in the Prairie Pothole region of the Midwest and southern Canada.
-To attract a mate, males go through an extravagant courtship ritual that includes swimming around a female, slapping his chest with his bill, making several calls, and running across the water’s surface.
-Ruddy ducks can live as long as 13 years, but rarely live longer than 2 to 3 years.
+To attract a mate, males go through an extravagant courtship ritual that includes swimming around a female, making several calls, and running across the water’s surface.
+Ruddy ducks can live as long as 13 years, but rarely live longer than two to three years.